AlexP007/cli/README.md

 * enable_exceptions - includes exceptions and explanations from the library (always recommended)
 * enable_errors - enables errors (it is recommended to enable only during debugging)
 * enable_find_command_package - enables a package of built-in search commands

+You could set global variables by passing them as the second parameter.
+They will be available within special object Environment inside commands

 ### Built-in Commands
 **list** (if 'enable_list' => 'on') allows you to use the built-in list command, which lists all